 - While the theater doesn’t have any additional levels, there is a natural upward inclination, like most theaters do, allowing people who don’t want to sit too close to the theater a viable option.

-- As of the first week of December, Once on This Island has been experiencing average occupancy in the range of 95% to 100%.
+- Oklahoma! has been experiencing average occupancy in the range of 95% to 100%.
 Coupled with the reviews the show has been getting, all signs point towards it being a breakout hit.
 At this rate, the best seats in the theater will be gone almost 2 to 3 weeks in advance.

 - If you're planning your trip for a future date, you can book your tickets up to 90 days in advance on Headout.
-This will allow you to pick good seats for Once on This Island without having to visit the theatre box-office.
+This will allow you to pick good seats for Oklahoma! without having to visit the theatre box-office.

-- Headout offers a best price guarantee, which means you can watch all the popular shows of season including Dear Evan Hansen, Come From Away, and The Band’s Visit at the cheapest prices available.
+- Headout offers a best price guarantee, which means you can watch all the popular shows of the season at the cheapest prices available.

 More Broadway Guides